The St. James (sports complex): History

 The St. James was founded by former football players Craig A.A.
 Dixon, an investment banker, and Kendrick F. Ashton Jr., a mergers and acquisitions lawyer, who met as classmates at the College of William & Mary in 1994.
 Dixon and Ashton serve as co-chief executive officers.
 The organization's name is a reference to the Court of St. James in honor of its association with the college.
 The organization began investigating real estate in the Washington metropolitan area, including an unsolicited June 2013 development proposal submitted to Alexandria, Virginia, for the development of a large-scale sports complex and health club that the group withdrew due to restrictions on the property.
-Cain International provided primary investment in the venture after a meeting between the organization's founders and Cain board member Todd Boehly during a William & Mary event.
+Cain provided primary investment in the venture after a meeting between the organization's founders and Cain board member Todd Boehly during a William & Mary event.

+The St. James Performance Academy

+In August 2024, The St. James Performance Academy opened as a college preparatory for high school and middle school athletes.
+The campus is located on 20 acres in Springfield, with Tim Simpson as Head of School, Dr. Tere Hernandez-Acosta as Chief Academic Officer and Elyse Graziano as Chief Sports Officer.
+The basketball team plays in the nation’s premier conference, the Nike EYBL Scholastic.

 Venues

 The complex includes a FIFA-regulation-sized indoor artificial turf field, two NHL-regulation-sized indoor ice hockey rinks, and an Olympic-size swimming pool.
 The soccer pitch can also be converted for use as a lacrosse, gridiron football, and rugby field.
 The complex also includes squash courts, a gymnastics center, and four full-length basketball courts convertible to volleyball courts.
 Since 2022, women's gridiron football team D.C.
 Divas have used the indoor pitch as a home venue.

-Entertainment and training facilities include baseball batting cages, golf simulators, climbing and bouldering facilities, an esports theater, and an indoor water park and playground.
-In 2019, the complex added a restaurant named Vim & Victor, operated by celebrity chef Spike Mendelsohn.
+Entertainment and training facilities include baseball batting cages, golf simulators, climbing and bouldering facilities, an arcade, and an indoor water park and playground.
+In 2019, the complex added a restaurant named Vim & Victor.